diegoforni/blog/_posts/2025-03-24-Quantum-Scrambler.md

 render_with_liquid: false
 ---

-Here you will see my detailed approach to the Challenge Quantum Scramble from PicoCTF, this is not meant to be the perfect solution, just how I thought this problem
+Here you will see my detailed approach to the Challenge Quantum Scramble from PicoCTF, this is not meant to be the perfect solution, just how I thought this problem.

 ## Understanding the problem
 The first step is to identify what useful information we have: